How to make jazz up your salad in 5 easy ways

 Ever bought that fancy bread from a gourmet store only to realise that it has dried out on you in 2 days?
 And because it was quite expensive, you have no heart to throw it away.
 And you must NOT throw it away.

 Chop coarsely, season with a pinch of salt, add some crushed dried herbs, a light drizzle of olive oil.
 Layer this on a baking tray and bake for 5 minutes at 180-190 C. You have crisp gourmet croutons (NOT the ‘deep fried in ghee’ ones from the Indian restaurants of the 80s) that will make your salad a full meal.
 Toss these croutons with sliced cucumbers, onions and tomato wedges, along with some parsley, lemon juice and a generous dose of extra virgin oil to make your version of fattoush.
 Toss just before eating if you want the croutons to be crunchy.

 Details on how to bake croutons from stale bread

 Cheese adds the right bit of decadence to any salad and oodles of flavour too, and one of the keys to make an interesting salad.
-Top any salad with some good feta and I end up feeling this is my favourite salad.
+Any salad with generous quantities of feta qualifies to be my favourite salad.
 But I do have some favourite cheese-salad pairings.
 Watermelon and feta are of course a match made in culinary heaven.
 Cheddar goes well with apples or pears.
 Shaved parmesan feels perfectly at home in a salad with tomatoes, walnuts, pasta or pears.
-Blue cheese pairs well with fig, beets, pears or even dried fruit.
+Blue cheese pairs well with fig, beets, pears, persimmon or even dried fruit.
 Goats cheese can be crumbled on a bed of salad greens or on a grain based salad.